Senior Handbook

 ESSENTIAL MATHEMATICS – Applied Subject

-Essential Mathematics benefits students because they develop skills that go beyond the traditional ideas of numeracy.
+The major domains of mathematics in Essential Mathematics are Number, Data, Location & Time, Measurement & Finance.
+Teaching and learning builds on the proficiency strands of the P–10 Australian Curriculum.
 Students develop their conceptual understanding when they undertake tasks that require them to connect mathematical concepts, operations and relations.
-They learn to recognise definitions, rules and facts from everyday mathematics and data, and to calculate using appropriate mathematical processes.
+They will learn to recognise definitions, rules and facts from everyday mathematics and data, and to calculate using appropriate mathematical processes.

 Pathways